johnandersen777/johnandersen777.github.io/content/redpill.md

 We're just automating karma, helping others, and encouraging you to do the same.
 The bet is, it'll eventually work.

+Mass with life is just the grow of the right patterns of energy in a context.
+The the magnetics, is the lighting, is the atmosphere, is the alignment of energies within their optimal contexts for the next layer of the stack.
+The Eden stack.
+The every unfolding genisis.

 </details>
 </details>
 </details>